ftsrg/theta/README.md

 ## About

 _Theta_ is a generic, modular and configurable model checking framework developed at the [Fault Tolerant Systems Research Group](http://inf.mit.bme.hu/en) of [Budapest University of Technology and Economics](http://www.bme.hu/?language=en), aiming to support the design and evaluation of abstraction refinement-based algorithms for the reachability analysis of various formalisms.
 The main distinguishing characteristic of Theta is its architecture that allows the definition of input formalisms with higher level language front-ends, and the combination of various abstract domains, interpreters, and strategies for abstraction and refinement.
-If you want to read more, take a look at the [list of publications](http://home.mit.bme.hu/~hajdua/theta/).
-A good starting point is our [tool paper](http://home.mit.bme.hu/~hajdua/theta/fmcad2017.pdf) presented at FMCAD 2017.

 ## Get Theta